FGDES/libFAUDES/README.md

 https://fgdes.tf.fau.de/faudes

-We distribute precompiled binaries for your convenience at
+For your convenience, precompiled binaries are distributed at

 https://fgdes.tf.fau.de/download.html

-If you want to build your, see the buld process documentation
+If you want to build your own, see the build process documentation

 https://fgdes.tf.fau.de/faudes/faudes_build.html